Getting started in the Navy can come with a lot of questions. What is Boot Camp like? What does the Navy pay? How does sea duty compare to shore duty?

 Learn more about how to prepare for your journey.

 Share the exciting news with your loved ones, explaining the advantages of kickstarting your career in the Navy.
 Introduce curious family members to Navy.com and NAVYForMoms.com, a supportive online community that offers insights and answers to common questions.
 You can also invite your recruiter to meet with your family so they can answer more detailed questions.

 Now it’s time to apply.
 You must first decide whether you want to pursue an Enlisted or Officer position, and whether you want to join right away, complete school first, or join now and delay serving until after the Navy has helped you complete your education.
 Your recruiter can help you fill out your application.

-Enlisted recruits go to Boot Camp at the Great Lakes Naval Training Center north of Chicago, Ill. for a 7-9 week program that includes conditioning, marching, drilling, attending classes and weaponry.
-Officers attend either Officer Candidate School or Officer Development School, which last anywhere from 5-13 weeks.
-Once there, you'll be instructed in leadership, physical and military training, academics, military etiquette and other subjects, depending on your career track.
+Officer recruits attend either Officer Candidate School (OCS) or Officer Development School (ODS), which lasts anywhere from 5-13 weeks.
+Once there, recruits will be instructed in leadership, academics, etiquette, physical and military training, plus subjects depending on the career track.

 From competitive pay to world-class benefits, explore all you will earn in the Navy.